chillibits/particulate-matter-api/README.md

 -   Ranking endpoint
     -   Get ranking by country
+    -   Get ranking by country in a compressed form
     -   Get ranking by city
+    -   Get ranking by city in a compressed form

 -   Sensor endpoint
     -   Add sensor to the database